chrisjcalderon/redNinja/README.md

-RedNinja Library - Easy, Fast and...
+RedNinja Library - Easy, Fast and mean!
 ========

 <b>A easy to use framework for developing MVVM applications built on top of popular Open Source Frameworks. </b>